 Preferred Qualifications of a Clinical Supervisor

-- Master’s Degree in clinical social work, required
+- A Master’s Degree in clinical social work required

 - LCSW, and/or:

-- 3 years of practice as LCSW, and
+- Three years of practice as LCSW, and

 - Dual Credential (LCSW & LCADC or LPC & LCADC), preferred.
 Dually credentialed LCSW or LPC who holds a valid supervision credential for their discipline, has three years of clinical experience, and has held LCADC for one-year minimum, may not be required to obtain CCS per Alcohol & Drug Counseling Regulations: